-Adjudication of the Sexual Misconduct Policy will be conducted by a panel or the Dean of Students based on availability.
-The Process Administrator will prepare a written report of the investigation for the panel or the Dean of Students (from here on referred to as Adjudicator).
+Adjudication of the Sexual Misconduct Policy will be conducted by the hearing board based on availability.
+The Process Administrator will prepare a written report of the investigation for the haring board (from here on referred to as Adjudicator).

 The Adjudicator will base their decision on the information available in the written report.
 If the Adjudicator has insufficient information, they may follow-up with the investigator to get additional information from the Complainant, Respondent, witnesses, and any other information that is deemed relevant and pertinent to the case.